sourovchandradas/linux-basic-for-security/Week-02/Day-03/That-day-learning.md

-# 🐧 Day 10 (Week 02 • Day 03): Adding and Removing Software
+# 🐧 Day 10 : Adding and Removing Software

 Welcome to Day 03 of Week 02 of my Linux Security learning journey.
 This document details the fundamental architecture of Linux package management using the Advanced Packaging Tool (`apt`), including searching repositories, package installation mechanics, deep removal strategies, and system cache synchronizations.